Undergraduate Athletic Training Admissions and Retention Requirements

 Physical examination and proof of immunizations

-Current Emergency Response and CPR for Professional Rescuer cards* (see table below)
+Current Emergency Response and CPR/AED for Professional Rescuer cards

 For students participating in varsity and club sports, a contract must be signed by both the student/athlete and his/her coach.
-The contract stipulates that AT students may participate in one sport only, beginning with their second clinical year in the ATEP.
-More details can be found in the ATEP Student Handbook.
+The contract stipulates that AT students may participate in one sport only, beginning with their first clinical year in the AT Program.
+More details can be found in the AT Program Student Handbook.

 American Heart Association